HelpBot Assistant

 npm run electron

-Note: For additional reference, see the Angular sample with the Electron framework.
+Note: For a complete example, see the Angular sample with Electron in GitHub.

 See Also